Page highlights

 • the hospitalisation rate among children aged 0–14 was markedly higher than the rate among people aged 15 and over (225 and 70 per 100,000 population, respectively)

-• boys aged 0–14 were 1.6 times as likely as girls of the same age to be admitted to hospital for asthma
+• boys aged 0–14 were 1.6 times as likely as girls of the same age to be admitted to hospital

-• conversely, of those aged 15 and over, females were 2.4 times as likely as males to be admitted to hospital for asthma (Figure 15).
+• conversely, females aged 15 and over were 2.4 times as likely as males of the same age to be admitted to hospital (Figure 13).

-These differences in hospitalisation by age and sex reflect in part the difference in the prevalence of asthma—which tends to be more common in boys compared with girls for those aged under 15, and generally more common in females compared with males for those aged over 25.
+These differences in hospitalisation by age and sex reflect in part the difference in the prevalence of asthma – which tends to be more common in boys compared with girls for those aged under 15, and generally more common in females compared with males for those aged over 25.

-Figure 15: Age distribution for asthma hospitalisations, by sex, 2011–12 to 2021–22
+Figure 13: Age distribution for asthma hospitalisations, by sex, 2011–12 to 2021–22

 Trends over time

-From 2011–12 to 2021–22:
+From 2011–12 to 2021–22 for children aged 0–14:

-• the rate of hospitalisations for children aged 0–14 decreased overall, from 510 to 225 per 100,000 population
+• the rate of hospitalisations halved, from 510 to 225 per 100,000 population

-• the proportion of overnight hospitalisations for children aged 0–14 decreased from 77% to 62%, while the average length of overnight stays remained relatively stable over the period, and was 1.6 days in 2021–22
+• the proportion of overnight hospitalisations decreased from 77% to 62%, while the average length of overnight stays remained relatively stable over the period, and was 1.6 days in 2021–22.

-• for those aged 15 and over, the rate of hospitalisations for asthma was relatively stable (between 68 and 115 per 100,000 population, respectively)
+• the rate of hospitalisations for asthma varied between 68 and 115 per 100,000 population

-• for those aged 15 and over, the proportion of overnight stays trended down from 77% to 63%, and the average length of overnight stays remained stable (3.5 to 3.3 bed days) (Figure 16).
+• the proportion of overnight stays decreased from 77% to 63%, and the average length of overnight stays changed little (3.5 to 3.3 bed days) (Figure 14).

-Figure 16: Trends over time for asthma hospitalisations, 2011–12 to 2021–22
+Figure 14: Trends over time for asthma hospitalisations, 2011–12 to 2021–22

-Seasonal variation in hospitalisations for asthma
+Seasonal variation in asthma hospitalisations

-Asthma hospitalisations can also be impacted by one-off natural events which occur on a seasonal basis, such as thunderstorms and bushfires (See section on ‘Impact of natural events on asthma’ in ‘What causes asthma section’ for more details).
+Asthma hospitalisations can also be impacted by one-off natural events which occur on a seasonal basis, such as thunderstorms and bushfires.
+For more information, see What causes asthma.

-Figure 17: Monthly variation in hospitalisations due to asthma, by age group, 2017 to 2021
+Figure 15: Monthly variation in hospitalisations due to asthma, by age group, 2017 to 2021

-This figure shows that asthma hospitalisations increased most in children aged 0–4 from January to May 2017 (23 to 84 per 100,000 population).
+This figure shows that asthma hospitalisations increased most in children aged 0–4 from January to May 2017 (23 to 84 hospitalisations per 100,000 population).

-Hospitalisations by Primary Health Care Network
+Asthma hospitalisations by Primary Health Care Network

 In 2020–21, the 3 PHN areas with the highest rates of hospitalisations were: Western Queensland (QLD), Northern Territory (NT), and Darling Downs and West Moreton (QLD) (245, 200 and 170 per 100,000 population, respectively), after adjusting for age.

-The 3 PHN areas with the lowest hospitalisation rates were: Perth North (WA), Perth South (WA), and South Eastern NSW (NSW) (54, 54, and 59 per 100,000 population, respectively) (Figure 18).
+The 3 PHN areas with the lowest hospitalisation rates were: Perth North (WA), Perth South (WA), and South Eastern NSW (NSW) (54, 54, and 59 per 100,000 population, respectively) (Figure 16).

-Figure 18: Hospitalisations for asthma per 100,000 population by Primary Health Network areas, age standardised rate, 2020–21
+Figure 16: Hospitalisations for asthma per 100,000 population by Primary Health Network areas, age standardised rate, 2020–21

 Emergency department presentations for asthma